GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Success Criteria

-To verify successful completion of this exercise, check the following:

 - **Burn Rate Triggers**: Ensure you have created 2 burn rate alerts for all your SLOs (8 in total).
   - These alerts should be configured to trigger at different burn rates (e.g., 1.5-2.0x for slow burn, 10x for fast burn) to capture varying levels of degradation.
 - You've identified 2 problematic SLOs.